 One reason to pick JIRA over Jitbit is if you have three agents or less.
 It's a very valuable offer.
 However, if you have a bigger team the prices rise exponentially.

-Overall, JIRA and Jitbit are very good help desk solution.
+Overall, JIRA and Jitbit are both very good help desk solutions.
 We recommend trying them both before making a purchase decision.